Red-throated wryneck: Breeding

 As with the Eurasian species, the red-throated wryneck nests in pre-existing holes, usually in trees.
 They do not excavate cavities themselves, but they may enlarge a hole if the wood is soft enough; no nesting material is added.
 Old barbet and woodpecker nests are preferred, although holes in fence posts and nest boxes are also used.
 The wryneck competes with other species for suitable sites, notably the crested barbet.
 The nest is usually 3–4 m above the ground, with a cavity that is typically 300 mm deep, and at least 300 m from neighbouring nests.
 Nests may be reused in subsequent years, in one case in alternation with a pair of violet-backed starlings, and also as winter roosts.

 The clutch is between one and five, usually three or four, cream-white eggs, laid at one-day intervals.
 They measure 22 × 16.5 mm and weigh about 3.25 g.
 Both sexes incubate the eggs for 12–15 days until hatching.
 The chicks are initially pink, naked and blind, but after about eight days their eyes open, and their feathers are growing.
 The chicks are fed by both adults for 25–26 days until they fledge; they hiss and make snake-like head movements if intruders visit the nest.
 There are usually two broods, although up to four have been recorded.
 The young become independent about two weeks after fledging.
 The timing of breeding varies across Africa, nesting taking place somewhere in every month except June and July.
 In South Africa, 57% of nests were successful and 40% of eggs produced fledged young.

-A single claim of hybridisation between the two Jynx wrynecks reported from Cameroon was subsequently considered to be an aberrant red-throated wryneck.
+A single claim of hybridisation between the two Jynx wrynecks reported from Cameroon was subsequently considered to involve an aberrant red-throated wryneck.